 There are tips and articles galore on how to color, brand, and promote your blog.
-I’ve read post after post on SEO, Sidebar layout, and affiliate marketing.
+I’ve read post after post on strong blog content, SEO, sidebar layout, and affiliate marketing.
 But at the end of the day, my blog won’t succeed, no matter how much of that stuff I do, if I don’t write.

 How I began

 Blogging for me all began with a love for writing.
 I enjoy putting my thoughts on paper (now screen).
 After years of not writing, I began a personal blog called Lessons in Semantics just to help me process through life.
 I wasn’t trying to grow my reader base.
 I wasn’t looking to be published.
 I wasn’t writing for an audience.

 Well, my love for blogging grew.
 So my husband and I started a joint blogging venture (The Kid Project).
 And my life and my time was drawn into design, layout, social networking, and the list goes on… After a few months I was at a loss over what to write about.
 I started by reading other blogs in my demographic (family/outdoors).
 And while there was an occasional article that impressed me, I began to notice we were all writing about the same things.
 Boring!

 Then I started devouring the web, looking for new gear, stories, or people that I could write about.
 I was desperate for something good.
 But found nothing.
 And then one day, the best thing happened.
 Overwhelmed, I gave up looking for content.

 How I found content again.

 I got back to life!
 I moved my 20 month old out of her crib and into a “big girl” bed.
 I had coffee with girlfriends, I skied with the kids, I took naps and read Cooking Light.
 I played legos with my 5 year old, tried to groom my dog myself (and failed), and made peanut butter bars.
 I started working on a few photography assignments, laughed a little more, and tried to really see the world around me.
 And all the sudden I had something to write about.